 Is it possible for an L&S undergraduate student to appeal a grade?

-The following sections address the process for handling student appeals of grading for undergraduate students in L&S.
+The following sections address the process for handling student appeals of grading for undergraduate students earning their degrees in the College of Letters & Science (L&S).

 On occasion, a student may feel that she/he has been assigned a grade unfairly.
 Each department within Letters & Science should have a standard procedure for reviewing such a disputed grade.
 Students should also be informed of the appeals process established by the department (e.g., posting a notice of the procedure on the department bulletin board, providing notice in written materials, etc.).
 The following are recommendations for departments/units on how to handle a grade appeal: